DataKinds/datakinds.github.io/_posts/2026-02-26-what-even-is-a-visual-novel.md

 ### A tooling experience good enough that non-programmers are able to start projects confidently themselves

 Let me get it out of the way up front: I intend on making a set of command line tools for VN authorship.
 This means that for users uncomfortable with the terminal, the tools will have a slightly steeper learning curve than they would if they were GUI based.
 The baggage carried by the terminal interface is unavoidable, but I believe that it presents the best opportunity to create a really nice unified interface for VN building.
-This is not
+I think the demographic here is ripe for it, it's going to be users who are already familiar with other art creation software and that carries a high risk of "having played in the terminal before".
+Additionally, the best part about competent command line tools is that it's so much easier to make a GUI wrapper than it is to turn a GUI tool back into a TUI tool.

-I believe it is incredibly important for new users to be able to immediately experiment with a system and see live results.
-Let's look at the user experience
+With any art creation workflow I believe it is incredibly important for new users to be able to immediately experiment with the system and see live results.
+The feedback cycle with Ren'Py seems to be quite tight, but the real issue that I have here is that the tooling does not hold your hand at all.
+There's no guidance from the software itself and it's incredibly easy for a newer user to get lost.

-Now, take a look at the [quickstart guide](https://www.renpy.org/doc/html/quickstart.html) consider the difficulty of starting a new Ren'Py project.
-So much copying files around and going through what feels like pointless modal popups...
+Take a look at the [quickstart guide](https://www.renpy.org/doc/html/quickstart.html) consider the difficulty of starting a new Ren'Py project.
+So much copying files around and going through what feels like pointless modal popups.
+The [main script of a Ren'Py game is pretty readable](https://www.renpy.org/doc/html/thequestion.html#thequestion), but the [discoverability of that file in even in the example game isn't great](https://github.com/renpy/renpy/tree/master/the_question).

 I know it's a stretch, but let's compare it to starting a new Rust game-dev project with Bevy: